-13 Things You Should Never, Ever Vacuum
+13 Things You Should Probably Never Vacuum

 Used coffee grounds

 Vacuuming up liquids is dangerous, plain and simple.
 You could be electrocuted.
 At the very least, the machine will undergo certain damage.
 Investing in a wet/dry vacuum designed to handle these problems is one solution, but there are plenty of other ways to clean spilled liquid: a mop, almost any Swiffer product, paper towels, regular towels, washcloths—you get the idea.
 Absorption, not suction!
 Or, try both with one of the best vacuum-mop combos on Amazon.

 Eyeshadow, bronzer, foundation, blush, even broken bits of lipstick—none of these things should ever go in your vacuum.
 They could melt inside the machine and cause serious damage.
 Not to mention, your vacuum brush could just grind them even further into your carpet or hardwood!
 Best to pick up as much as you can, and blot up the rest with a wet cloth or paper towel.
 On the bright side, now you get to shop for new makeup!

 Clumps of hair